stadium-software/repeater-datagrid/README.md

 ## Types
 Add
 1. The DataGridState type described below
-2. A type that matches the field in your dataset (two examples below)
+2. A type that matches the field in your dataset (example below)

 ### DataGridState Type
 Add a second type called "DataGridState" with the following properties